JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-6/PHASE-6-RESUME-FOR-SYSTEM-REVIEW.md

 ## 🎯 YOUR MISSION

-You are picking up Phase 6 of the Goose Orchestrator project. **Phase 6 is 95% complete** - all code is written, all bugs are fixed, and admin dashboard is fully functional.
+You are picking up Phase 6 of the goose Orchestrator project. **Phase 6 is 95% complete** - all code is written, all bugs are fixed, and admin dashboard is fully functional.
 Your job is to:

 1. **Review the entire system architecture** (NO CODE execution until user approves)
 2. **Analyze all components and their connections**